Interested in Becoming a First Responder?

 By learning what firefighters and paramedics do, they get an idea whether a career in the field might be a good fit.

-Students and graduating high school seniors, ages 14-18, may apply for the 2018 Summer Youth Fire Academy.
+Students and graduating high school seniors, ages 14-18, may apply for the Summer Youth Fire Academy.
 Participation is free.
 A Fire Rescue panel will select about 30 teens for the Academy.
-Applications must be submitted no later than April 30.

-"It was the greatest experience I ever had," says Jason Fabrizi, a cadet at last summer's Academy.
-After graduating from East Bay High School this year, he plans to earn EMT certification at Hillsborough Community College.
-Eventually, he hopes to become a firefighter/paramedic.
+"It was the greatest experience I ever had," says Jason Fabrizi, a former cadet at the Academy.

 "I've always wanted to be a firefighter," says Jason, 18.
 Attending the Academy bolstered that interest.
 "It definitely will make you want or not want to do this job."